n1gp/cudaSDR/README.md

 I added local sound and up'd the number of receivers to 16.

-Using the Hermes-Lite (with some minor protocol changes) I can do 16 rcvrs @ 96Khz and 9 @ 192Khz:
+Using the Hermes-Lite CVA8 (with some minor protocol changes) I am able to do 16 rcvrs @ 96Khz and 9 @ 192Khz:
  https://cloud.githubusercontent.com/assets/944671/8505354/55e3d776-21b1-11e5-9607-f7abe94018fc.jpg

+Using the Hermes-Lite CVA9 (larger FPGA)
+I am able to do 16 rcvrs @ 384Khz, but very CPU intensive on a quad i7.

 NOTES: